davidmcclure/textplot/README.md

 <a href="http://textplot.s3-website-us-west-1.amazonaws.com/#mental-maps/war-and-peace" target="_new">![War and Peace](notes/mental-maps/networks/war-and-peace.jpg)</a>

-<small><a href="http://textplot.s3-website-us-west-1.amazonaws.com/#mental-maps/war-and-peace" target="_new">**_War and Peace_**</a> (click to zoom)</small>
+<a href="http://textplot.s3-website-us-west-1.amazonaws.com/#mental-maps/war-and-peace" target="_new">**_War and Peace_**</a> (click to zoom)

-Textplot is a little program that tries to model the internal topic structure of a document - each word is added to a network, and then connected to other words with similar patterns of distribution.
+Textplot is a little program that tries to model the internal topic structure of a document - each word is added to a network, and then connected to the other words with the most similar patterns of distribution.
 It works like this - for each term:

 1. Get the set of offsets in the document where the term appears.